 Every time we work in the kitchen, we produce waste.

-While some of it should be thrown away, some food scraps could actually still have some use in them, if we give them a chance.
+While some of it should be thrown away, many food scraps actually still have some utility, if we give them a chance.

-Many products we that we process – whether it be fruits, veggies, or other kinds of leftovers or food remains – usually end up in the bin long before they’ve been utilized to their fullest extent.
+Many items that we prepare – whether fruits, vegetables, or other kinds of leftovers or food scraps – end up in the trash long before they have been utilized to their fullest extent.

-To reduce waste and make the most of your food purchases, we have collected eleven smart tips for you how to reuse many types of produce scraps that you’re probably throwing away!
+To be less wasteful and make the most of your food purchases, we have compiled 11 smart tips on how to reuse many types of scraps that you’re probably throwing away.

-So let’s take a look at the unexplored potential of lemons, carrots, coffee grounds, and more!
+Let’s take a look at the unexplored potential of citrus peels, leftover cake, coffee grounds, and more!

-As long as you buy organic fruits or vegetables whose skins have not been treated or sprayed with chemicals before or after harvesting, you can feel free to use those peels and rinds for a variety of purposes.
+As long as you buy organic fruits or vegetables whose skins have not been treated or sprayed with chemicals before or after harvesting, you can use those peels and rinds for a variety of purposes.

 The best examples here are citrus fruits: